kaushik333/DataExfiltrationDetection/README.md

 In order to feed the data (each packet) into a neural network, we have to reduce to a constant length form.
 N-grams help us achieve this.
 The file [ng.py](./ng.py) calculates the unigram representation of each packet in the data.

-# Feed to neural netwrk
+# Feed to neural network

 We have 3 NN frameworks; 2 fully connected and 1 recurrent framework.
 The 2 FCN frameworks are Autoencoders+Classification nets and just a Classification network.
 The recurrent framework uses LSTMs.
 The figure below summarizes all the scripts and their functions ![script_summary](./scriptSummary.PNG)